OviBhuiyan/sodingAssignment/README.md

 * [Visual Studio 2017](https://www.visualstudio.com/downloads/) - Asp.net IDE

 ## Running the tests
 Run this project into debug mode.

+At first , when we run this website it will show all **Task List**.
+If we want to create a new task then click **Create New** button. then it will show New task create form.
+Here we will see a Task name textbox.
+Write a task name and press save button.
+After save Successfully, it will show all task list and give us a success message.

+If we want to **Edit** so click **Edit** button from task list.
+Then it will redirect to edit page. after edit task name click update button, after update successfully it will show all Task list and give us a success message.

+For **Delete** , click **Delete** button from task list which one we want to delete. then it will show confirmation page, then press delete button.
+After delete successfully it will show all task list and give us a success message.

 ### Coding style tests